grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 Percy pulled down the ship-to-ship mic.
 "Captain Shakes, are you still out there?"

-"Captain Percy."
-Shakes voice came crackling back.
-"Nice to hear from you.
-I heard that fuckin' explosion and I thought for a second you were on your way down the fucking hole."
+"Captain Percy," Shakes voice came crackling back, "Nice to hear from you.
+I heard that fuckin' explosion and I thought for a second you were on your way down the hole."

 "They put a fuckin' torpedo in the water, but all they got was one of the derelicts.
 Listen, we're going to make like a derelict ourselves and shut everything down over here.
 I need you to try to confuse the situation, or they'll just fucking come right to the point where they last heard us.
 Make some noise, would ya?"